DanielCikora/reiz-tech-movies/README.md

 Developed by: `Daniel Cikora` as a task for `Reiz Tech`

-Tech used: `Next.js, Tailwind.css, Redux.js`
+Tech used: `Next.js, Redux.js, Tailwind.css.`

 First install all the dependencies with `npm install`.